Skip to main content

 The thorough examination is the absolute cornerstone of LOLER compliance.
 It is a mandatory statutory inspection prescribed by UK law and remains entirely distinct from routine maintenance, pre-use checks, or a manufacturer’s recommended service schedule.

-Understanding precisely what a thorough examination is—and crucially, what it is not—is vital for dutyholders responsible for lifting equipment across commercial, residential, and industrial environments.
+Understanding precisely what a thorough examination is — and, crucially, what it is not — is vital for duty holders responsible for lifting equipment across commercial, residential, and industrial environments.

 Under Regulation 9(1) of the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER), lifting equipment must be thoroughly examined ‘by a competent person’ at specified intervals.